rosscg/crisis-data/README.md

   Run trim_spam_accounts.
   Run save_user_timelines.
   Run update_relationship_data after a suitable time period (slow process due to rate limits).
   Optional: Add codes and code Tweets.
-System supports up to 9 coders (though 3-9 need to use direct URL as no buttons in place).
+Database supports up to 9 coders (though UI only supports 2).
   Export to suitable format for analysis (to be implemented).

 Information on dumping the database to a file (for backup) can be found here: